Carlton-L/Carlton-L/README.md

 I'm a self-taught web developer with a background in hardware engineering and product development!
 I've been an established engineering professional in the hardware space, with a proven track record of managing people, processes, and technology.
-Now I'm focused on leveraging my ability to learn quickly, come up with new ideas for web projects, and take them from concept to completion.
+Now I'm focused on leveraging my ability to learn quickly - and master new languages, libraries, and frameworks - so I can come up with new ideas for web projects, and take them from concept to completion! :sparkles:

 Recently I've been working on: